mohiddin0786/redrob-ranker/README.md

 ## Local development

-- Python 3.12 used for local dev (VS Code, Windows); Docker image uses Python 3.11-slim to match what's actually reproduced at Stage 3 — verify no syntax/library behavior differences between the two before final submission.
+- Development was performed on Python 3.12.
+  Production reproduction uses Python 3.11-slim.
+  Runtime compatibility was verified.
 - See `requirements.txt` for the runtime (Docker) dependency set and `precompute/requirements.txt` for the separate precompute dependency set (sentence-transformers, etc. — not needed at ranking time).